 We will send you account statements at least every 6 months.
 You can ask us for an account statement at any time.
-We may charge a fee for providing additional statements or copies: see the Schedule of Fees & Charges brochure.
+We may charge a fee for providing additional statements or copies - please see the Schedule of Fees & Charges brochure.

-We can also provide your statements electronically.
-Please ask us about this facility.
+We can also provide statements electronically via Internet Banking.

 We recommend that you check your account statement as soon as you receive it.
 Immediately notify us of any unauthorised transactions or errors.

-Please refer to How to Contact Us on page 2 for our contact details.
+Please refer to How to Contact Us on page 3 for our contact details.